-Vancouver, BC is located on the west coast of Canada, 200 miles north of Seattle, and is a beautiful city with a mild climate well suited for cycling.
+Vancouver, BC is located on the west coast of Canada, 120 miles (200 km) north of Seattle, and is a beautiful city with a mild climate well suited for cycling.
 But until recently, it lacked sufficient user-friendly cycling infrastructure.
 Fortunately, Vancouver is undergoing an amazing evolution of cycling infrastructure.
 Credit must go to Mayor Robertson and Vision Vancouver, and to the thousands of dedicated cycling activists in Vancouver – notably HUB Cycling and Modacity.
 This post uses photos and videos to document key developments in this evolution.
 We start with a video showing some of the recent improvements.
 Be warned: this video might persuade you to take a cycling vacation in Vancouver!

 After Vision Vancouver’s Gregor Robertson became mayor in 2008, the city started putting in physically separate bike lanes.
 Many predicted direly that Robertson would never see another term.
 But he got re-elected easily, and in just a few years, Vancouver has become one of the best cities for cycling in North America.
 And Robertson’s often strident critics have largely faded away.
 In fact, many business people have conceded that bike lanes are in fact good for business.
 Who knew!
 I remember one commentator on my blog predicting that Robertson would be thrown out at the end of his first term, and that his successor would “rip out” the bike lanes.
 Instead, Robertson was re-elected!

 Vancouver is forging on, creating the type of separated bikeways that make ordinary people feel safe cycling.
 In fact, cycling in some parts of Vancouver is pretty well perfect – such as on the Hornby Street Separated Bike Lane, passing by the Vancouver Art Gallery.

 However, there have been truly amazing improvements to cycling infrastructure in Vancouver.
 Sometimes it seems like everywhere I look, awesome separated bike lanes are springing up.